pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Get channel members

-Returns a list of members in a channel, including user metadata where available.
+Returns a list of members in a channel.
+Can include user metadata.

 #### Method(s)